Red Riding Hood 2

 Legend of sentiment analysis in previous Red Riding Hood and work in progress examples trying out different styles

-I was really excited to follow the process which involved putting the data in a radar graph and manually placing each data point to fit.
-The process was tedious and repetitive but I didn't mind that.
+I was excited to follow the Fragapane’s process which involved putting the data in a radar graph and manually placing each data point to fit.
+The process was tedious and repetitive, but I didn't mind that.
 What I did mind, after trying it out with some data, was that it was far too easy for me to make an error with the placement.
 I knew I had to adapt to make the process less error prone for myself.
-The data presented also wasn't that clear in the previous project and I knew improvements could be made to the sentiment analysis and present that more clearly.
+The data presented also wasn't that clear in the previous project and I knew improvements could be made to the sentiment analysis and that I could present that more clearly.

 left: 2 bar charts with positive to negative sentiment on vertical y axis and pages on x axis, center: 2 bubble charts with positive to negative sentiment on vertical y axis and pages on x axis, right: data of page 1 on spreadsheet, column 1 spelling of word, column 2 monkeylearn sentiment results, column 3 twinword sentiment results